6 Best Dog-friendly Beaches in New Hampshire 2025

 2. Hampton Beach State Park – Hampton, New Hampshire

-On the western side of the park, Ocean Boulevard is formed.
-Both owners and pups love the soft sand of this beach.
-This beach has tidal pools, which kids love.
-The activities in the park are picnicking, fishing, swimming, and RV camping, along with full hook-ups in the campground.
+Ocean Boulevard is formed on the western side of the park.
+Both owners and pups love the soft sand of this beach, which has tidal pools, which kids love.
+The park offers picnicking, fishing, swimming, and RV camping, along with full hook-ups in the campground.

 - Nearby visiting places: Hampton Beach Jetty, Hampton Salt Marsh Conservation Area